QbDesu/BetterDiscordAddons/Plugins/BetterBotTags/README.md

 ## Aknowledgements

-This is based on [Ben](https://github.com/BenSegal855)'s [webhook-tags plugin](https://github.com/BenSegal855/webhook-tag) for Powercord.
-As a result the MIT license of webhook-tags applies to this plugin.
+This was originally based on [Ben](https://github.com/BenSegal855)'s [webhook-tags plugin](https://github.com/BenSegal855/webhook-tag) for Powercord, even if none of the original code remains.